EMI-Group/tensorneat/README.md

 ## Community & Support

-- Engage in discussions and share your experiences on [GitHub Discussion Board](https://github.com/EMI-Group/evox/discussions).
+- Engage in discussions and share your experiences on [GitHub Issues](https://github.com/EMI-Group/tensorneat/issues).
 - Join our QQ group (ID: 297969717).